sunbyte/glitch-typewriter/README.md

 ## Installation

-To use the Glitch Typewriter component in your project, follow these steps:
+To use the glitch typewriter component in your project, follow these steps:

 1. Download the `GlitchTypewriter.tsx` and `GlitchTypewriter.css` files from this repository.